-In order to address what may become a trend in retention as described above, the following changes have been implemented.
+In order to address what may become a trend in retention as described above; the following changes have been implemented.

-- Integrate program college-wide students into the New Student Orientation provided each fall by the college for all incoming freshmen. - Enhance the student orientation for culinary arts majors. - Enroll students with weak skills in math, writing or reading into developmental coursework early in the first term. - Curriculum changes were implemented in fall 2005.
+- Integrate program college-wide students into the New Student Orientation provided each fall by the college for all incoming freshmen. - Enhance the student orientation for baking and pastry majors. - Enroll students with weak skills in math, writing or reading into developmental coursework early in the first term. - Curriculum changes were implemented in Spring 2008.
 The total number of credits needed to graduate was reduced to a reasonable student workload while maintaining high quality standards that meet ACF requirements.
-Courses were rearranged to create sequenced blocks of learning. - A new externship process was piloted during summer 2006.
-Many students start the externship later in the year and do not complete within one term.
-This is problematic to successful completion of the program.
-The externship coordinator, working with the interim executive director and the chef instructors, has developed a class that addresses some of the issues encountered by students.
-It also builds in a follow-up process to determine in a timelier manner if students get off track with their career goals.
-An assessment of this new process is planned for summer 2007. - A new follow-up process was developed and implemented in summer 2006 to track students who did not complete the externship process and fell short of graduation requirements.
-They were notified of the steps necessary to complete the requirements and sent the new externship packet, including the new criteria for the portfolio.
+Courses were rearranged to create sequenced blocks of learning. - The externship preparatory tools embedded within the program keeps the students focused on career goals and completing the program. - An identified weakness in retention as related to the Culinary Arts program was the lack of students completing the externship requirement of the program.
+As a result a new follow-up process was developed and implemented in summer 2006 to track students who did not complete the externship process and fell short of graduation requirements.
+This follow-up process is inclusive to baking and pastry students.
+Students are notified of the steps necessary to complete the requirements and sent all relevant information to assist students in completing the externship packet, including the new criteria for the portfolio.

-Through these efforts we anticipate an improvement in the attrition rate and increased graduation rate beginning with the fall 2006 cohorts.
+Through these efforts we anticipate an ongoing improvement in the attrition rate and increased graduation rate within the Baking and Pastry Program.

-4. Include all publications having to do with the program, including catalogues, brochures, advertisements, etc.
+- 4. Include all publications having to do with the program, including brochures, advertisements, etc., and the institution's website.

-The publications included as exhibits relating to the Culinary Arts Management Training Program are as follows: 2006-2007 Southwestern catalog; Discover the Art of Cooking (OCCI) recruiting brochure; and the college CD.
-These are tools used every day in recruiting efforts.

-5. Describe the procedures of the program regarding student grievances.
+The publications included as exhibits relating to the Baking and Pastry Program are as follows: 2008-2009 Southwestern catalog; Discover the Art of Cooking (OCCI) recruiting brochure; and the college CD.
+These are tools used every day in recruiting efforts. - 5.
+Describe the procedures of the program regarding student grievances.
 The college encourages prompt resolution of all complaints, misunderstandings and disputes.
 The executive director is also available to mediate issues that cannot be resolved at this level.
 A reasonable effort by the grieving person (s) and other involved person to arrive at an informal resolution of differences should occur before the formal grievance procedure is initiated.